 Sustained, transformational change happens through the alchemy of mindfulness and the right use of will.
 In life, just as in yoga, you must start where you are before you can take the next step.
 Clearly, this is one of life’s greatest paradoxes, and it snags us every time.
 Our tendency is to work diligently to […]

-Lewis Mehl-Madrona, guest blogger A medical doctor trained at Stanford University School of Medicine, Lewis Mehl-Madrona has pioneered the conscious intregration of Native American approaches to healing with 21st-century health care.
-He is the author of Coyote Medicine, Coyote Healing, and Coyote Wisdom, a trilogy of books on what Native American culture has to offer […]
+by Lewis Mehl-Madrona A medical doctor trained at Stanford University School of Medicine, Lewis Mehl-Madrona has pioneered the conscious intregration of Native American approaches to healing with 21st-century health care.
+He is the author of Coyote Medicine, Coyote Healing, and Coyote Wisdom, a trilogy of books on what Native American culture has to offer the […]

 As yoga becomes increasingly popular in the United States, the ancient practice of kirtan (KEER-tahn), or yogic chanting, is gaining interest.
 The call-and-response format of chanting is a type of yoga in itself and has many of the mind-calming benefits of a yoga class or sitting meditation.
 For those who find meditation difficult, kirtan, which […]